Why Food & Beverage Flooring Needs A Cove Base

 Since they are easily cleaned, coving leaves dirt, dust and germs without a place to hide.
 This helps food and beverage facilities ensure a hygienic, food safe epoxy floor that meets every standard.

 In most areas of a food or beverage facility, it is required that the floor material extends integrally up the walls and toe-kicks as the coving.

-To meet government regulations, the following areas of a food and beverage processing facility must have the flooring material extend integrally up the walls and toe-kicks at least 4 inches, with a minimum ⅜ inch radius at the wall/floor and toe-kick/floor junctures:
+To meet government regulations, the following areas of a food and beverage processing facility must have the food safe epoxy resin flooring material extend integrally up the walls and toe-kicks at least 4 inches, with a minimum ⅜ inch radius at the wall/floor and toe-kick/floor junctures:

 Food preparation, storage, handling, and packaging areas

 Bars (employee side)

 Customer self-serve areas where non-individually prepackaged foods or beverages are sold or dispensed (e.g., salad bars, buffets, bulk food sales, beverage stations)

 Employee change and storage areas

 The agencies that give guidelines for coving in food and beverage facilities are the FDA and USDA.
 Please keep in mind that each processing environment is unique, and that in some cases the coving guidelines given may be inadequate to ensure sanitary conditions.

 The Food Safety and Inspection Service (FSIS), an agency of the USDA, provides a “Sanitation Performance Standards Compliance Guide” which outlines the following guidelines: